FischbachLab/nf-ninjaindex/README.md

 mv *bt2 bowtie2_index
 ```

-3.Copy the Binmap file and bowtie2 index files to the database folder
+3. Copy the Binmap file and bowtie2 index files to the database folder

 # Index directory structure